Neil R. Sabin

 Handled the securities laws matters involving the establishment, and subsequent phase of financing, for a bank.

-Set up and represented an innovation center in conjunction with a university, for the creation and spin-off of technology companies utilizing the results of research and products.
+Set up and represented an innovation center in conjunction with a university, for the creation and spin-off of technology companies using the results of research and products.

-Represented a company engaged in sophisticated computerized auditing of accounts for large businesses and national-branded stores.
+Represented a company engaged in sophisticated computerized auditing of accounts for large businesses and nationally branded stores.

-University of Utah College of Law, Juris Doctor; Member, Utah Law Review, 1970
+J.D., S.J.
+Quinney College of Law, University of Utah College of Law, Member, Utah Law Review, 1970

 Publications & Presentations